 Students are selected based on their character, financial need, academic performance, and participation in the game of golf and golf industry.
-For 2019, the MSGA Scholarship Committee has selected seven new recipients for awards of $1,500 per year, renewable for up to four years of undergraduate education.
+For 2020, the MSGA Scholarship Committee has selected eight new recipients for awards of $1,500 per year, renewable for up to four years of undergraduate education.

-- Richard Joyce III, of Portland and Cheverus High School.
-Joyce is the recipient of the Andy Lano Award and will be attending Bates College.
+Evan Glicos, of Windham and Windham High School.
+Glicos is the recipient of the Andy Lano Award and will be attending Bates College.

 Mitchell Tarrio, of Augusta and Kents Hill School.
 Tarrio will be attending Assumption College.
-As the top academic performer among the new scholars, Legge is the recipient of the Winchenbach Award and an additional $1,000 one-time grant.
+As the top academic performer among the new scholars, Tarrio is the recipient of the Winchenbach Award and an additional $1,000 one-time grant.

 In addition to the MSGA Scholarship Fund recipients, the MSGA recognizes the two winners of the Frank Langlois Scholarship.
 This award gives a one-time grant of $5,000 to one male and one female student who have shown an active interest in golf in Maine.
 This year’s Frank Langlois Scholarship recipients are:

 We wish all the best to these talented individuals as they continue with their education.
 For more information on the MSGA Scholarship Fund, or to make a donation to the Fund, contact firstname.lastname@example.org or visit www.mesga.org.